Helsingin Palloseura: Junior Football

-The club has a thriving youth section running a large number of teams with around 700 players.
-Junior coaching is seen as the key to creating a sound foundation for the development of the club in the future.
-HPS's mission is to be a local club serving the Pakila-Paloheinä-Torpparimäki and Oulunkylä-Maunula areas by offering soccer as a hobby for children and youngsters.
-Educational values, teamwork and consideration of others are key aspects that are delivered.
+The club has a youth section running a large number of teams with around 700 players.

 Current season Women

 For the season 2018 the representative team of HPS, HPS women's I, competes in the Naisten Ykkönen, in the second highest national level.

 Current women's Squad

 Current season men

 For the 2014 season HPS men compete in Section 1 (Lohko 1) of the Kolmonen administered by the Helsinki SPL and Uusimaa SPL.
 This is the fourth highest tier in the Finnish football system.

 HPS/2 men are participating in Section 1 (Lohko 1) of the Nelonen administered by the Helsinki SPL.

 HPS/Jägers are participating in Section 3 (Lohko 3) of the Kutonen administered by the Helsinki SPL.